trbrwstr/punchcard/README.md

 | `fixtures/` | Small COBOL examples for repeatable parser work. |
 | `tests/` | Pytest suite. |

-Like a beit midrash, the architecture keeps arguments close to sources: parser nodes retain line numbers, and review output should cite the code it discusses.
+the architecture keeps arguments close to sources: parser nodes retain line numbers, and review output should cite the code it discusses.

 ## Supported COBOL verbs in the line parser